dkartaschew/halimede/README.md

 Run `$ mvn clean install` to build.
 The resulting JAR file is in the target folder.

-Deployment artefacts will be located in: `releng/net.sourceforge.dkartaschew.halimede.update/target`
+Deployment artefacts will be located in:

+* `releng/net.sourceforge.dkartaschew.halimede.update/target` and
+* `releng/net.sourceforge.dkartaschew.halimede.product/target/products`

 ## Java 9+